gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 My rendering strategy is to use some of the time outside of VBLANK to look at the differences between each pair of consecutive states, and build a _draw queue_ listing all the parts of the nametable that need to be updated and what they need to be updated to.
 Then during VBLANK, iterate over the draw queue, applying the changes.
-The fewer the changes, the less time it will take.
+The fewer changes, the less time it will take.

 Since every cell in Conway's Game of Life is either dead or alive, I use a single bit to represent the current state of each cell.
 Each tile of the nametable represents a cell, so there are